ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 Thus:

-- The universe is not a mechanical system, but a living field of coherent translation.
+- The universe is not a mechanical system, but a living conscious or C-field or *thought field* of coherent translation.
 - Energy is not a property of matter; matter is a condition of energetic translation *condensed* into emergent physical properties.
 - Consciousness is not produced by the brain; the brain is a receiver-modulator of topological coherence within the C-domain and a respective group of C-energy Units *(i.e. the non-physical spiritual or C-body)*.